 There are quite a few pros and cons to both organic SEO (search engine optimizing) and pay-per-click advertising.
-Each of the strategies, organic SEO or pay-per-click advertising has their own advantages and disadvantages and in the long run, companies choose the strategy that is more beneficial to their specific and unique needs.
-Cost is also a factor in the choosing between the two.
+Each of the strategies, organic SEO or pay-per-click advertising has its own advantages and disadvantages and in the long run, companies choose the strategy that is more beneficial to their specific and unique needs.
+Cost is also a factor in the choice between the two.

 Organic search engine optimization is more about collaboration to increase the overall Internet traffic to a site and to make sure that it is targeted.
 Various strategies are combined and coordinated to develop the best campaign that will produce the best results.

 The success of a pay-per-click campaign will depend on the Internet traffic to the websites and how many choose to click on the pay-per-click ads.
 This works well in cases where there are time-sensitive promotional offers, new businesses, and interesting products.
 Of course, many established Internet businesses do very well with pay-per-click.

 The bigger companies may have more funds available to invest in organic search engine optimization.
 Once a steady stream of visitors builds up on a particular website, companies can promote their product to this dedicated visitor base.
 Organic SEO suits big brands because they want to gain the trust of the customers more than anything else and it is clear that organic SEO results have a larger number of repeat visitors than pay-per-click ads.